Venezuela designers turn to piracy after Adobe announces it will cut service

 By Luc Cohen and Brian Ellsworth

-CARACAS, Oct 8 (Reuters) - Venezuelans on Tuesday desperately explored piracy workarounds to continue using Adobe programs after the software developer said it will cut access to its products for the country's users, citing U.S. sanctions, in a move critics said demonstrated the unintended consequences of the Trump administration's policies.
+CARACAS, Oct 8 (Reuters) - Venezuelans desperately explored piracy workarounds on Tuesday to continue using Adobe programs after the software developer said it will cut access to its products for the country's users, citing U.S. sanctions.

+Critics said the move demonstrated the unintended consequences of the policies of U.S. President Donald Trump's administration.

 San Jose, California-based Adobe Inc ADBE.O, whose products like Photoshop and InDesign are widely used by designers, illustrators and digital marketers, said on Monday it was "deactivating all accounts in Venezuela" to comply with the sanctions, which are part of Washington's effort to oust socialist President Nicolas Maduro.